Chiark-Collective/covertreex/docs/CORE_IMPLEMENTATIONS.md

 ### Additional optional controls

 Other runtime-only features live alongside the terms above: enable JIT kernels with `COVERTREEX_ENABLE_NUMBA=1` (covering traversal, scope chunking, grid selection, and MIS), opt into residual scope caps via `COVERTREEX_RESIDUAL_SCOPE_CAPS_PATH`, or mirror the benchmarking defaults by setting `COVERTREEX_ENABLE_SPARSE_TRAVERSAL`/`COVERTREEX_ENABLE_DIAGNOSTICS`.
 All knobs resolve through `covertreex/runtime/config.py::RuntimeConfig.from_env()`, so CLI wrappers and tests inherit the same behaviour without duplicating flag parsing.

+### Next steps

+- Capture before/after artefacts for the residual grid leader width using the new `COVERTREEX_RESIDUAL_GRID_WHITEN_SCALE` knob so `grid_*` telemetry can prove parity with Euclidean runs.
+- Promote the adaptive chunk-target heuristic into telemetry (`scope_chunk_pair_cap`) and write a short how-to on interpreting it so audits can link pair budgets to traversal drops.
+- Sparse traversal now uses a bucketed level-ordering pass (implemented inside `covertreex/algo/_traverse_sparse_numba.py::_collect_scope_single_into`), so `traversal_semisort_ms` no longer scales quadratically with scope size; residual runs can build on this once the chunked streamer lands.
+- Add regression tests that assert Gate‑1 lookup activation (and pruning) when `COVERTREEX_METRIC=residual_correlation`, ensuring the CLI knobs and docs stay in sync.

 ## Parallel Compressed Cover Tree — Conflict Graph Builder (dense + segmented)